DearKarl/Bayesian_Linear_Regression/README.md

   - **Cross-validation**: 5-fold CV is applied for different τ² values, and mean CV-RMSE is reported for robust hyperparameter selection.

 - **Bias–Variance Analysis**
-  For each τ², 50 bootstrap simulations are executed on the training data.
+  - For each τ², 50 bootstrap simulations are executed on the training data.
 In each resample, the model is fitted and posterior mean estimates of β are used to predict the        validation set.
-  The mean squared error (MSE) is then decomposed as:
-  MSE = Bias² + Variance
-  where Bias² measures systematic error relative to the true value and Variance reflects instability across simulations.
+  - The mean squared error (MSE) is then decomposed as: MSE = Bias² + Variance where Bias² measures systematic error relative to the true value and Variance reflects instability across simulations.
-  This analysis highlights the trade-off between bias and variance under different values of τ².

 - **Robustness Considerations**
   Experiments varying training-set size are included to simulate limited data scenarios.
 The results indicate that Bayesian priors introduce regularisation and improve the       stability of parameter estimates under small-sample conditions.